 \section{Extended Accuracy Comparison Figures}

-Figure~\ref{fig:extended} is the extended version of Figure 1 in the main body of the paper.
+Fig.~\ref{fig:extended} is the extended version of Fig. 1 in the main body of the paper.
 In the paper we truncate the number of round displayed for the random setting since random requires many more rounds to converge than the other methods.
-Figure~\ref{fig:extended} shows these same figures with the entirety of the training rounds displayed for the random setting.
+Fig.~\ref{fig:extended} shows these same figures with the entirety of the training rounds displayed for the random setting.